Kalamojo/PKM_System/🗻Permanent/Deep Learning.md

 > [!info]
 > This allows much more complex tasks to be completed, such as winning a game of chess or checkers.
 A goal is defined, and it is up to the model to decide which is the best way to achieve it.
 This is made possible by a [[Neural Network]], which uses nodes to process things.
-Deep Learning is particularly effective for making predictions from [[Big Data]], and it is considered a sub-field of [[🗻Permanent/Data Science]].
+Deep Learning is particularly effective for making predictions from [[Big Data]], and it is considered a sub-field of [[🗻Permanent/Data Science|Data Science]].